World Series Odds

 You can take your chances with all of the above bet types when the World Series is going, but there’s also plenty to be said for taking a focused approach with the bet types you’re most comfortable with.
 The World Series is filled with possibilities for bettors, not to mention plenty of thrills for fans in general.

-Once the current edition of the World Series is in the books, oddsmakers will quickly release odds for teams to win it all next time around.
+Once the current edition of the World Series is in the books, oddsmakers will quickly release odds for teams to win it all the next season.
 The MLB futures market is very active, and the World Series winner is the top highlight.
 The odds board will take shape throughout the season as wagers come in.
 Odds for a trio of favorites might look like this.

 - Los Angeles Dodgers +550